-- evaluate performance individually and collectively using music terminology. - perform within their section and ensemble working to achieve balance and blend. - utilize proper breath support to execute connections between musical phrases with growing consistency. - recognize musical elements within the repertoire. - explain and demonstrate how articulations are related to style. - explain and demonstrate how dynamic contrast relates to phrasing and expression of ideas and emotional content.
+- interpret and perform different stylistic elements based on historical information. - critically evaluate performance individually and collectively using accurate music terminology. - perform within their section and ensemble with proper balance and blend. - utilize proper breath support to execute connections between musical phrases. - recognize more advanced form and musical elements within the repertoire. - explain and demonstrate how articulations are related to style. - explain and demonstrate how dynamic contrast relates to phrasing and expression of ideas and emotional content.